xenitV1/Owl-App/README.md

 ## 🏗️ Technology Stack

+> 📝 **Note:** Firebase was completely removed in v0.2.0.
+The platform now uses NextAuth.js for authentication, Prisma for database management, and local file system for storage - resulting in ~200KB bundle size reduction and better performance.

 ### 🎯 **Core Framework**
 - **Next.js 15** - React framework with App Router
 - **TypeScript 5** - Type-safe development